 From September each year, you’ll be able to see majestic humpback whales and their calves as they head south to Arctic waters, using Geographe Bay as their final resting area.
 You even have the chance to spot Southern Right and Blue Whales.

-This two and a half hour tour departs daily from September through to early December, led by a fully qualified marine biologist.
+This two hour tour departs daily from September through to early December, led by a fully qualified marine biologist.
 The purpose-built boat can seat up to 30 people in the cabin, plus you can relax on the spacious deck.

 Complimentary coffee, tea, filtered water, and biscuits are included, but please bring your reusable drink bottle to reduce plastic waste.